“The layers of paper appear like lines of a wood grain or the rings of a tree …”

-NewspaperWood is the result of a study project of Design Academy Eindhoven graduate Mieke Meijer.
-After partnering with Vij5 and the presentation of the material at its infancy in 2011, the material underwent a long development process, resulting in an improved material of consistent quality.
-We are proud to be one of the founders of NewspaperWood bv and still use the material for several products in the Vij5 collection.
+The development of NewspaperWood starts in 2003 as the result of a research project by Design Academy Eindhoven graduate Mieke Meijer.
+After partnering with Vij5 in 2007 and the presentation of the material in its infancy in 2011, the material underwent a long development process.
+We are proud to be one of the founders of NewspaperWood BV and still use the material for several products in the Vij5 collection.

 How it all started